mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

   });
 }{{< / highlight >}}

 Lets take a look at the handler of the `raw` event.
 It takes very important role in the initialization of the connection.
 When we receive a `raw` event for first time the value of `initialized` is `false`, because of the way boolean expressions are being evaluated (see [Lazy evaluation][14]), `!initialized` is evaluated to `true`, which leads to the call of `handleConnection`. `handleConnection` is responsible for notifying the AngularJS client that now we are connected to the VNC server.
-It also adds the client to the `clients` collection and changes the value of `initialized` to `true`, so when next time we receive new frame this won&#8217;t lead to call of `handleConnection`.
+It also adds the client to the `clients` collection and changes the value of `initialized` to `true`, so when next time we receive new frame this won’t lead to call of `handleConnection`.

 In other words, `!initialized && handleConnection(rect.width, rect.height);` is short version of: